Verdict in Sarkozy's Gaddafi-Billed French Presidential Campaign Case

 Paris - Brussels: Europe and the Arabs

 The death of Ziad Takieddine, a key figure in the case, last Tuesday in Lebanon, did not alter the course of the trial.
-The verdict is expected to be delivered Thursday in a Paris court.
-Sarkozy will be present.
+The verdict was delivered Thursday in a Paris court.
+Sarkozy was present.
+Twelve defendants

-The three-month trial includes twelve defendants, including Claude Guéant and Brice Hortefeux, two of Sarkozy's closest associates.
+The three-month trial involved twelve defendants, including Claude Guéant and Brice Hortefeux, two of Sarkozy's close associates.
 The case is based on years of investigation, testimony, and documents, including notes from Libyan officials and statements from Takieddine himself, who claimed to have transferred millions of euros in cash to Sarkozy and his entourage.

 Share